 - This program is also available as a minor and certificate.

 - Students majoring in this program may choose either a Bachelor of Arts (BA) or Bachelor of Science (BS) degree.

 - Sigma Tau Delta

-Graduates of UW-Eau Claire's English - creative writing degree leave with the knowledge, tools, skills and passion to become successful, published authors.
+Graduates of UW-Eau Claire's English - creative writing emphasis degree leave with the knowledge, tools, skills and passion to become successful, published authors.

 Creative writing jobs